rmorales-iaa/debian_lemon/README_lemon_docker.md

 Please review the scritp to adapt properly the shared directories between host and container.

+Running the photometry command using docker script generates an error loading the FITS files, so it is necesary to go inside the container

 ## Example of running lemon astrometry using docker script
 #start the container in the image